top of page

 ACCOMMODATION AND FOOD

 One of our students can sometimes accommodate visiting teachers.
+Students travelling long distances to attend on a regular basis can sometimes be accommodated by one of our teachers or students.
 Wilmslow has several hotels and has many restaurants, pubs and coffee shops within a few minutes' walk of the school.

-The Wilmslow Premier Inn is about a 20 minute walk to the school in a leafy location.
+The Wilmslow Premier Inn is few minutes' walk to the school, in a leafy location.
 There is another Premier Inn in Handforth that is sometimes cheaper.
-It is a 35 minute walk, although there is bus that covers most of the route.
+It is a 40 minute walk to the school, although there is bus that covers most of the route.
 Premier Inn is a large chain with a formula of a very nice, very clean and comfortable en-suite room, but usually there are no other facilities.
 If you can plan ahead, they are usually much cheaper if you book in advance with the non-refundable option.

-The King's Arms Hotel (really a pub with rooms) is very close to the school and is sometimes cheaper than the Premier Inn, but more basic and on a busy road.
+The King's Arms Hotel (really a pub with rooms) is a 15 minute walk to the school and is sometimes cheaper than the Premier Inn, but is more basic and on a busy road.
 One visiting teacher told me that they liked staying there.

 If you are travelling by car, nearly all of the major hotel chains, from the simplest to the most luxurious, can be found serving Manchester Airport.